BPS Lie algebras and the less perverse filtration on the preprojective CoHA: The zeroth piece of the filtration

-is injective, where $\star$ is the CoHA multiplication of \S \ref{2drelCoHA}. \end{proposition} By Theorem \ref{purityThm}, \eqref{prim1} is a morphism of semisimple objects, as well as being injective, and so it has a left inverse.
+is injective, where $[\cdot,\cdot]$ is the Lie bracket of \eqref{relLA2}. \end{proposition} By Theorem \ref{purityThm}, \eqref{prim1} is a morphism of semisimple objects, as well as being injective, and so it has a left inverse.
 Applying $\HO\varpi'_{\red,*}\varpi'^!_{\red}$ we deduce that there is an injective morphism

 and moreover that the induced morphism

 is injective.
 Taking the zeroth cohomologically graded piece, we deduce from Corollary \ref{absIso} that